Development assistance programmes

 Eligible projects must contribute to the achievement of the Sustainable Development Goals, and the alleviation of poverty and economic growth in one of our partner countries.

-So far, grants have been awarded in sub-Saharan Africa and South Asia for activities in relation to the following priority themes:
+So far, grants have been awarded in sub-Saharan Africa and South Asia for activities in relation to the following priority themes: education, health, sustainable economic development, civic governance and society, food security, renewable energy, climate change, water:

 Under our International Development Strategy, we committed to continue to fund our Small Grants Programme.
 We will keep it under review so as to make any improvements deemed necessary, including possible changes to its geographic focus in line with the Strategy.